The Wasserstein-Fourier Distance for Stationary Time Series: Background, assumptions and desiderata

 The justification for this choice is twofold.
 First, representing time series by a NPSD allows us to exploit the vast literature on divergences for probability distributions.
 Second, to compare the dynamic content of time series, i.e., how they evolve in time, the magnitude of the time series is irrelevant and so is the magnitude of its PSD (due to the linearity of the Fourier transform).

 Choosing NPSDs and neglecting both the signal's power and phase makes our representation blind to time-shifts (phase) and scaling.
-For stochastic processes, this representation has an interesting interpretation: as the PSD of a stationary stochastic process is uniquely linked to its covariance kernel (via the Bochner's theorem \cite{salomon}), all processes with proportional kernels will have the same proposed NPSD representation.
+For stochastic processes, this representation has an interesting interpretation: as the PSD of a stationary stochastic process is uniquely linked to its covariance kernel (via Bochner's theorem \cite{salomon}), all processes with proportional kernels will have the same NPSD representation.
 This is particularly useful for Gaussian process (GPs, \cite{Rasmussen:2006}), as it allows us to define a proper distance between GPs---see Sec.~\ref{ssub:gps}.

-The NPSD representation thus induces an equivalence class for time series, where series having the same NPSDs belong to the same equivalence class and thus are understood to have the same dynamic content.
-We denote by $[x]$ the equivalence class of time series $x$.
-Therefore, the NPSD representation can be understood as a non-injective embedding (or \emph{projection}) from the space of time series onto the space of probability distributions due to the unit-norm choice.
-As a consequence, we can define a distance between two (equivalence) classes of time series as the distance between their corresponding NPSDs, where the latter can be chosen as a divergence for probability distributions such as the Euclidean distance, the Kullback-Leibler divergence or, as proposed in this work, the Wasserstein distance.
+The NPSD representation thus induces an equivalence class for time series, denoted by $[x] = \{ x' | s_{x'}=s_x\}$, where $s_x$ denotes the NPSD of $x$.
+The NPSD is then a non-injective embedding (or \emph{projection}) from the space of time series onto the space of probability distributions due to the unit-norm choice.
+Time series belonging to the same equivalence class are thus understood to have the same dynamic content.
+As a consequence, we can define a distance between two (equivalence) classes of time series as the distance between their corresponding NPSDs, where the latter can be chosen as a divergence for probability distributions such as the Euclidean, Kullback-Leibler or Itakura-Saito divergences.
+In this work, we consider the Wasserstein distance instead.